wvanbreukelen/rgbmypc-firmware/README.md

 # RGBMyPC firmware

-The microcontroller firmware for RGBMyPC
+The microcontroller firmware for RGBMyPC.
+See wvanbreukelen/rgbmypc-idea for the whole idea behind this project.

+## License

+Using the Creative Commons (CC) license.